Anina-n/Anina-n/README.md

 💞️ I’m looking to collaborate on projects related to software development, game design, and app development using design patterns.

-📫 How to reach me: You can reach me via email at xinyu.shu@sydney.edu.au.
+📫 How to reach me: You can reach me via email at aninashu@gmail.com

 😄 Pronouns: She/Her